How I came across Sam Hain – The Occult Detective

 Review of Book 2 – A Night in Knightsbridge

 You get a sense that Sam is most definitely a real person, you get to see things from his point of view as well as that of Alice in this book and you certainly get the feeling that a lot of what he does is accidental or chance.
 He fumbles along from one clue to the next.
 That is not to take away from his vast knowledge of all things supernatural though, he is clearly very learned in these areas and it is a surprise that he is portrayed as quite young.

 This story did give me goosebumps.
 I was quite glad that I was reading it on a train full of people rather than in my house alone.

-There were a few points when I thought I’d caught Bron out, thought I’d outwitted him and Sam, but usually within a page or two he had managed to come up with the same conclusion I had and in fact always went above and beyond.
+There were a few points when I thought I’d caught Bron out, though I’d outwitted him and Sam, but usually, within a page or two he had managed to come up with the same conclusion I had and in fact, always went above and beyond.